uniciant/utc-datetime/README.md

 # UTC Datetime
-Simple, fast and small UTC dates, timestamps and datetimes library for Rust
+Simple, fast and small UTC date, timestamp and datetime library for Rust.

+UTC Datetime aims to be a user friendly date and time alternative, focused on core features.
+It prioritizes being space-optimal and efficient.

+For extended/niche features and local timezone support see [chrono](https://github.com/chronotope/chrono) or [time](https://github.com/time-rs/time).

 ## NOTE
 Only capable of expressing times and dates SINCE the Unix Epoch `1970/01/01 00:00:00`.
 This library takes advantage of this assumption to simplify the API and internal logic.